DexterFreeman/Portfolio/README.md

 ![lighthouse score](lighthouse-score.jpg)

-(If you don't disable the on scroll animations, the lighthouse test will fail)
+(If you don't disable the on scroll animations using preferes reduced motion, the lighthouse test will fail)

 ![css media query](carbon.png)